 San Jose Scale

-Monitoring: Look for limbs encrusted with small, circular, black and gray armored scales.
+Look for limbs encrusted with small, circular, black and gray armored scales.
 Monitor for crawlers by wrapping black tape around an infested limb and covering the tape with petroleum jelly; look for trapped crawlers.
-There are pheromone traps for male adults but they are mostly unreliable.
+There are pheromone traps for male adults, but they have not been reliable in Utah.

 - Upper threshold: 90°F